WhitakerLab/WhitakerLabProjectManagement/README.md

 All content in this repository is [openly licensed](https://github.com/WhitakerLab/WhitakerLabProjectManagement/blob/master/LICENSE) with a CC BY 4.0, which means you're free to use the materials and remix them so long as you ***credit the source***.

-For example, if you were to use content from this repo in your own project management lab guide, you'd attribute the Whitaker Lab with a sentence like, "The material in Dr. Mystery's Lab Guide is a partially derived from "[Whitaker Lab Project Management](https://github.com/WhitakerLab/WhitakerLabProjectManagement)" by Dr. Kirstie Whitaker, used under CC BY 4.0.
+For example, if you were to use content from this repo in your own project management lab guide, you'd attribute the Whitaker Lab with a sentence like:

+> The material in Dr. Mystery's Lab Guide is a partially derived from "[Whitaker Lab Project Management](https://github.com/WhitakerLab/WhitakerLabProjectManagement)" by Dr. Kirstie Whitaker and the Whitaker Lab team, used under CC BY 4.0.
 Dr. Mystery's Lab Guide is licensed under CC BY 4.0 by [Your name here].

 More on CC BY 4.0 licensing can be found at [Creative Commons](https://creativecommons.org/licenses/by/4.0/).